GAA commence work on a new strategic plan

 The GAA has commenced work on a new strategic plan which is due to be finalised and published this autumn.

-A steering group led by GAA President Larry McCarthy has begun an extensive programme of research that will engage with every level of the Association.
+A steering group led by Uachtarán Larry McCarthy has begun an extensive programme of research that will engage with every level of the Association.

 An opportunity for public consultation and for club members to have an input into shaping the GAA’s focus from 2021 until late 2026 will happen during the summer.